ProductivityTools-Tasks3/-ProductivityTools-Tasks3.github.io-/index.md

-Training Log is group of applications which helps to manage your sport activities.
-Here you can find the list of the projects which it contain [Organization](https://github.com/ProductivityTools-TrainingLog)
+Task3 application is 3rd version of the task application.
+It is simple tool which allows to keep tasks in the hierachical structure

 # Projects

-# Training Log solution architecture
+# Task3 solution architecture

 ![Solution diagram](Images/SolutionDiagram.png)